hubtype/botonic/packages/botonic-plugin-google-translate/README.md

 # Botonic Plugin Google Translate

 ## What does this plugin do?
-This plugin uses [Google Cloud Translation API](https://cloud.google.com/translate) to detect the language of the user input text.
+This plugin uses [Google Cloud Translation API](https://cloud.google.com/translate) to translate the user input text and detect its language.

 ## Setup